What is the scope and future of hospitality management?

 The growth of this industry, in terms of revenue and employment generation, has been phenomenal.
 According to the World Travel and Tourism Council, the travel and tourism industry contributed a whopping €7.9 trillion to the global economy in 2018 and generated 319 million jobs.

-In fact, the growth rate of this industry has been more than that of the world GDP put together.
-This speaks volumes about the substantial contribution the travel and tourism industry has been making, continually, to the global economy.
+In fact, the growth rate of this industry has outstripped global GDP growth.
+This speaks volumes about the extent to which the travel and tourism industry has been booming.

 What is hospitality management?